FunkyFr3sh/petool/README.md

        original(arg1, arg2, arg3);
     }

-    /* sym.c - Create trampoline to restore the two instructions removed by DETOUR */ TRAMPOLINE(0x410007, original, "sub esp, 8; mov eax, [esp+0x1C]");
+    /* sym.cpp - Create trampoline to restore the two instructions removed by DETOUR */ TRAMPOLINE(0x410007, original, "sub esp, 8; mov eax, [esp+0x1C]");

     /* Same as above, but for functions using the watcom register calling convention */